-Our strategy is to target mid-life aircraft due to the lower ownership costs relative to new aircraft and the flexibility associated with a liquid market for mid-life aircraft.
-This allows us to adjust the composition of our fleet with limited forward commitments.
-The average age of the passenger aircraft in our fleet as of December 31, 2020 was approximately 15 years, and we do not expect this to change in the near future.
-We view aircraft ownership as preferable to leasing due to:

-- Increased level of control to optimize and utilize maintenance value; - · Competitive financing costs at investment grade rates; and - Flexibility to sell or retire aircraft at any time.
+Our strategy is to target mid-life aircraft due to the lower ownership costs relative to new aircraft and the flexibility associated with a liquid market for mid-life aircraft allowing us to adjust the composition of our fleet with limited forward commitments.
+The average age of the passenger aircraft in our fleet as of December 31, 2018 was approximately 15 years, and we do not expect this to change in the near future.
+We view aircraft ownership as preferable to leasing due to the increased level of control to optimize and utilize maintenance value, competitive financing costs at investment grade rates, and flexibility to sell or retire aircraft at any time.